JacobDNelsonStone/pwa-text-editor/README.md

 # PWA Text Editor

 This assignment we were tasked with building a PWA (Progressive Web Application).
 A PWA is a website that looks and behaves as if it is a mobile app.
 PWAs are built to take advantage of native mobile device features, without requiring the end user to visit an app store, make a purchase and download software locally.
 Instead, a PWA can be located with a search engine query and accessed immediately through a browser.
+This was super fun to see how to make a PWA!

 ![Screenshot 1](./client/src/images/Screenshot%202023-05-25%20at%208.41.05%20PM.png)